FakeDisciple/FakeDisciple/README.md

 - 👋 Hi, I’m @FakeDisciple
 - 👀 I’m interested in becoming a Data Scientist, with a long term goal of becoming a Machine Learning Speacialist.
 - 🌱 I’m currently learning to become a Data Scientist.
-Applying for jobs is possible but I would not be useful to my employer/s, due to me neading extensive training.
 - 📫 How to reach me will be revealed in due time.

 ### Books I'm currently reading